Ina Balin: Awards

 In 1959, Balin won the Theatre World Award for her performance in the Broadway comedy A Majority of One.
-Then in 1961, in recognition of her critically acclaimed performance in From the Terrace, she won the New Star of the Year-Actress Golden Globe Award and was also nominated for the Golden Globe Award for Best Supporting Actress — Motion Picture.
+In 1961, in recognition of her critically acclaimed performance in From the Terrace, she won the New Star of the Year-Actress Golden Globe Award and was nominated for the Golden Globe Award for Best Supporting Actress — Motion Picture.

-Humanitarian activities
+Vietnam

-In 1966, Balin toured Vietnam with the USO on the first of many trips to the war-torn region.
+In 1966, Balin made her first of several trips to Vietnam with the USO.
 In 1975, she aided in the evacuation of orphans during the fall of Saigon.
-Eventually, she adopted three of these orphaned children.
-In 1980, she played herself in a made-for-television movie based on her experiences, The Children of An Lac.
+She later adopted three Vietnamese children: Nguyet Baty, Ba-Nhi Mai, and Kim Thuy.
+Ba-Nhi Mai and Kim Thuy were raised by Hollywood talent agent Ted Ashley and his wife.
+In 1980, she played herself in The Children of An Lac, a television movie based on her experiences.

 Death

-Balin, a former cigarette smoker, died on June 20, 1990 at Yale–New Haven Hospital in New Haven, Connecticut, aged 52, from complications of chronic lung disease, including pulmonary hypertension (high blood pressure of the lungs).
+Balin died on June 20, 1990, at Yale–New Haven Hospital in New Haven, Connecticut.
+The cause of death resulted from complications from chronic lung disease, including pulmonary hypertension.
 She had been at the hospital seeking a lung transplant.

-A single mother, she was survived by her father, Sam Rosenberg; her three adopted children: Nguyet Baty, Ba-Nhi Mai, and Kim Thuy; a brother, Richard Balin; and two grandchildren.
-Ba-Nhi Mai and Kim Thuy were raised by Hollywood talent agent Ted Ashley and his wife Page (née Cuddy).